Minnesota Twins: Washington Nationals/Senators: 1901–1960

 The American League opposed the move at first, but in 1960 a deal was reached.
 Major League Baseball agreed to let Griffith move his team to the Minneapolis-St. Paul region and allowed a new Senators team to be formed in Washington for the 1961 season.

-Asked nearly two decades later why he moved the team, Griffith replied, "I’ll tell you why we came to Minnesota, it was when I found out you only had 15,000 blacks here.
-Black people don’t go to ball games, but they’ll fill up a rassling ring and put up such a chant it’ll scare you to death.
-It’s unbelievable.
-We came here because you’ve got good, hard-working, white people here."
+Asked nearly two decades later why he moved the team, Griffith replied, "I'll tell you why we came to Minnesota, it was when I found out you only had 15,000 blacks here.
+Black people don't go to ball games, but they'll fill up a rassling ring and put up such a chant it'll scare you to death.
+It's unbelievable.
+We came here because you've got good, hard-working, white people here."

 Minnesota Twins: 1961–present

-Renamed the Minnesota Twins, the team set up shop in Metropolitan Stadium.
+Renamed the Minnesota Twins, the team set up shop in Metropolitan Stadium in Bloomington, a suburb of Minneapolis.
 Success came quickly to the team in Minnesota.
 Sluggers Harmon Killebrew and Bob Allison, who had been stars in Washington, were joined by Tony Oliva and Zoilo Versalles, and later second baseman Rod Carew and pitchers Jim Kaat and Jim Perry, winning the American League pennant in 1965.
 A second wave of success came in the late 1980s and early 1990s under manager Tom Kelly, led by Kent Hrbek, Bert Blyleven, Frank Viola, and Kirby Puckett, winning the franchise's second and third World Series (and first and second in Minnesota).

-The name "Twins" was derived from "Twin Cities", a popular nickname for the Minneapolis-St. Paul region.
-The NBA's Minneapolis Lakers had moved to Los Angeles in 1960 due to poor attendance, blamed in part on a perceived reluctance of fans in St. Paul to support the team.
+The name "Twins" was derived from "Twin Cities", a popular nickname for the two cities of Minneapolis and Saint Paul and sometimes used in reference to the entire Minneapolis–Saint Paul metropolitan region.
+The NBA's Minneapolis Lakers had moved to Los Angeles in 1960 due to poor attendance, blamed in part on a perceived reluctance of fans in Saint Paul to support the team.
 Griffith was determined not to alienate fans in either city by naming the team after one city or the other.
 He proposed to name the team the "Twin Cities Twins", but MLB objected and Griffith therefore named the team the Minnesota Twins.
 The team was allowed to keep its original "TC" (for Twin Cities) insignia for its caps.
 The team's logo shows two men, one in a Minneapolis Millers uniform and one in a St. Paul Saints uniform, shaking hands across the Mississippi River within an outline of the state of Minnesota.
 The "TC" remained on the Twins' caps until 1987, when they adopted new uniforms.
-By this time, the team felt it was established enough to put an "M" on its cap without having St. Paul fans think it stood for Minneapolis.
+By this time, the team felt it was established enough to put an "M" on its cap without having Saint Paul fans think it stood for Minneapolis.
 The "TC" logo was moved to a sleeve on the jerseys, occasionally appeared as an alternate cap design, and then was reinstated as the main cap logo in 2010.
 Both the "TC" and "Minnie & Paul" logos remain the team's primary insignia.